Plexlogic/dspy-intro/README.md

 1. Ask Christian for an invite to our Open AI account so you can log in
 1. Log in to Open AI and go to your secret keys at https://platform.openai.com/api-keys

-   Once you log into you can also experiment with ChatGPT 4 at https://platform.openai.com/playground/chat (you'll need to select it under **Model**)
+   _Note once you log in you can also experiment with ChatGPT 4 at https://platform.openai.com/playground/chat (you'll need to select it under **Model**)_
 1. Click **Create new secret key**, give it a name, and write it down.
 It will look something like this:

    `sk-proj-ExampleKeyExampleKeyExampleKeyExampleKeyExampleK`.

-   **Important**: You secret keys are like passwords, and should never be shared (especially online).
+   ⚠️ _You secret keys are like passwords, and should never be shared (especially online)._
 1. Time for some engineering (this will work on Mac only).
    1. Open the Terminal by opening the Launchpad (pictured), typing "Terminal", and clicking it